Office for Disability and Access

 Introduction to the Office for Disability & Access

-Academic adjustments and accommodations are determined on a case-by-case basis.
-We've provided general information to help in your transition to Oberlin.
-The Office for Disability & Access (ODA) is organized to ensure students equal access without altering the fundamental nature or goals of a program, the pedagogy of a course, or the institution.
+The Office for Disability & Access (ODA) is structured to ensure students equitable access without altering the fundamental nature or goals of a program, the pedagogy of a course, or the mission of the institution.
+Accommodations, whether they are in the form of academic adjustments or housing/dining requests, are determined on a case-by-case basis.

-Browse our guidelines, policies, and useful tips designed to welcome you to and familiarize you with the Oberlin community.
+Browse our Documentation Guidelines, Policies, and Campus Resources designed to welcome students to and familiarize them with the Oberlin Campus community.

 Admission to Oberlin College

-By law, a student need not disclose their disability either before or after admission to college.
-However, a student may choose to disclose a disability during the admissions process or after enrollment.
+By law, a student is not required to disclose their disability either before or after admission to college.
+Student may choose to disclose a disability during the admissions process or after enrollment.

-The student with a disability must be 'otherwise qualified' and meet the same academic standards for admission as any other student.
+Students with a disability must meet the same academic standards for admission as any other student.
 In order to receive accommodations as a student with a disability, the student must contact ODA to self-identify and complete the registration process.

 While there are many resources available to all Oberlin College students, the ODA provides accommodations specifically for students with disabilities.
 Our office does not provide personal services such as transportation or personal aides.